 - Hire an arborist.
 Get a professional to assess the health of trees near your home.
 Remove any that are likely to come down in the wind.
-Crashing trees can badly damage a home or car.
+Crashing trees can pull down power lines and badly damage a home or car.

 - Tie down small trees and shrubs.
 This helps prevent uprooting.

 Homeowners insurance does not cover flooding.
-You must buy separate, government-backed insurance.
-It’s available if your community participates in the National Flood Insurance Program.
-Check your community’s status here.
+Again, it is too late to purchase flood insurance to protect you from Florence’s wrath.
+You must buy separate, government-backed insurance to protect your home from flooding related to future storms.
+Such coverage is available if your community participates in the National Flood Insurance Program.

 4. Inventory your home and possessions